 - Poolside cabanas.

 Millennials appreciate the flexibility of personal spaces mixed into work-at-home spaces.
 Smart technology and 24/7 connectivity are a must for them.

 With the ever-increasing tendency of millennials to use e-commerce, traditional shopping malls are being repurposed.
 Millennial consumers shop for experiences, not just products.
 It is preferable for them to take a cooking class while shopping for groceries or visit a sporting goods store that offers an in-house fitness studio.
 This allows the younger consumers to try products while shopping.
 Health and wellness are also in high demand with yoga, meditation, and massages being the norm.
-These digital natives are among the most demanding shoppers and they are technically knowledgeable, innovative, and ecologically mindful.
+These digital natives are among the most demanding shoppers and they are technically knowledgeable, innovative, and ecologically mindful, Millennials Occupy Space.